brickadia-community/omegga/templates/safe-ts/README.md

 # {{name}}

-A safe plugin for [omegga](https://github.com/brickadia-community/omegga).
+A typed safe plugin for [omegga](https://github.com/brickadia-community/omegga).

 This is an auto-generated README file.
 Please change it before publishing your plugin!